On this Page:

 Develops NRC policy, plans, program requirements, and procedures for the NRC response to incidents.
 Ensures that the NRC response is consistent with the NRC role and licensee responsibilities and is coordinated with Federal and State response activities.
 Maintains, and integrates NRC response plans, procedures, and training of personnel and organizations.
 Conducts exercises to achieve and test readiness objectives.
 Serves as the agency focal point for incident response interface with FEMA and other Federal agencies.
 Provides response planning and procedural guidance to regional offices and assesses regional office response capabilities.
 Develops, maintains, and integrates NRC plans, procedures, and training for response to domestic and international radiological events and to any incidents that threaten the continuity of government (COG) or continuity of NRC operations (COOP).

 Manages the NRC Operations Center.
 Provides operational support for Headquarters response activities.
 Provides Agency "first-responders" to licensee events by ensuring continuous shift staffing of the Operations Center.
 Provides adequate staff, procedures, and equipment readiness for the receipt of reports of reactor events, materials events, and other information at the Operations Center.
 Provides prompt feedback to NRC Headquarters and the regions regarding reported events that require immediate regulatory attention.
 Notifies other Federal agencies of significant events.
-Initiates, monitors and maintains communications with licensees during events, drills and exercises to ensure effective communication flow.
+Initiates, monitors and maintains communications with licensees during events, drills and exercises to ensure effective communication.

-New Reactor Licensing Branch
+Reactor Licensing Branch